Reporting year 2022

 The English Baccalaureate (EBacc) entry

 The EBacc shows how many pupils are taking GCSEs (or AS level qualifications) in core academic subjects at Key Stage 4.
 The EBacc consists of English, mathematics, science, a language, and history or geography.
-To count in the EBacc, qualifications must be on the English Baccalaureate list of qualifications.
+To count in the EBacc, qualifications must be on the English Baccalaureate list of qualifications (opens in a new tab).

 In 2020, this measure was less likely to have been affected by the cancellation of examinations as schools will have taken most of their entry decisions ahead of the COVID-19 disruption.